 top of page

-PMDD vs Menopause My honest opinion.
+PMDD vs Menopause: My Honest Opinion

-5 days ago
+Updated: 3 days ago

 When I was given the option of going into a chemical menopause to help diagnose and manage my PMDD (Premenstrual Dysphoric Disorder), I felt totally confused.
 So many people had told me horror stories about menopause, how awful it was, how it would ruin my life.
 I was in my 30s, and the idea of starting menopause early felt strange.
 No one ever tells you the pros, do they?
 Just the bad stuff.
+And don’t get me wrong, menopause isn’t a party.
+But for me?
+It’s been far more bearable than PMDD ever was.
+PMDD is such a hard time, and unless you are living with it I'm not sure you ever realise what its like.

 woman with PMDD sad, crying and lost

-My first chemical menopause began in 2023.
+My chemical menopause began in 2023.
 It was a snap decision.
 I was at rock bottom, broken and not myself.
 When the doctor suggested it to confirm if what I had really was PMDD, I just said, “F**k it!
 Let’s go!”

-A few days after the injection, I started telling people what I’d done and I was hit with their reactions and opinions.
-“Why would you do that?”, “Menopause is the worst!”, “Is it even going to help?”
+A few days after the injection, I started telling people what I’d done and I was hit with their reactions and opinions:

 I started to doubt myself.
 Had I made it worse?
 Was this really going to give me the answers I needed?
+But in the first three months, I knew: this was the best thing I could have done.

 PMDD and chemical menopause. woman at a festival smiling having fun

-Eight months post-hysterectomy, I can honestly say: There are more pros than cons.So here’s a list that lays it all out.
+But I kept thinking; if I didn’t have my own hormones fighting the HRT, wouldn’t that be easier?
+My brain could cope with the steadiness of hormones just not the influxes.
+Eight months post-hysterectomy, I can honestly say - there are more pros than cons.
+So I've made a list that lays it all out.
 Because honestly?
 Menopause, via chemical induction and then surgical menopause, gave me my life back.

 PMDD vs Menopause: The Pros (Yes, There Are Some!)